snottybrood/snottybrood/README.md

 ## `$ whoami`

-I’m a geospatial analyst and environmental data scientist working at the intersection of **climate systems**, **data infrastructure**, and **governance**.
+The old world was built on stable seasons, predictable infrastructure, and environmental assumptions that no longer hold.

+Black Lattice emerged from the realization that we are entering a post-stationary era.
+A period where heat, water, migration, energy, and public health systems no longer behave according to the historical baselines institutions were designed around.

-My work spans federal environmental health programs (NASA · EPA · NIEHS), community-scale public health research, and emerging AI-adjacent data systems.
-I build analytical pipelines that translate complex environmental data into **decision-grade insight** — for planners, researchers, and communities navigating climate risk.
+I use geospatial analysis, computational infrastructure, and environmental data systems to study how instability propagates across human landscapes.
+The work spans federal environmental health programs (NASA · EPA · NIEHS), community-scale public health research, and emerging AI-adjacent analytical systems focused on climate acceleration, environmental telemetry, and infrastructure stress dynamics.

-I’m especially interested in where traditional models fail:
-- static risk frameworks in dynamic climates
-- data systems that obscure lived experience
-- infrastructure decisions built on outdated assumptions

-Black Lattice is the structure I use to explore and apply those ideas in practice.

----

-### Core Capabilities
-- Python-first geospatial pipelines · SQL · ArcGIS Pro · Google Earth Engine
-- Climate risk modeling · environmental justice analytics · spatial statistics
-- Raster + vector integration (CORDEX, PRISM, FEMA, ACS)
-- KPI systems · program evaluation · federal reporting workflows
-- Research ethics (CITI certified) · data governance

-Currently exploring: geospatial ML · AI training data pipelines · Power BI / Tableau
+Most environmental platforms ask where risk exists.

+Black Lattice asks how systems begin to fail.

+Projects explore thermal volatility, drought amplification, cascading regional disruption, and the hidden architectures that determine which communities absorb instability and which are insulated from it.
+Current work includes climate scenario modeling, environmental justice analytics, geospatial AI training pipelines, and decision-grade reporting systems for planners, researchers, and resilience institutions operating under conditions of accelerating uncertainty.

+Part research laboratory, part strategic observatory, Black Lattice functions as an experimental framework for modeling environmental instability in the twenty-first century.

+Built for the post-stationary era.

 ---